Table of Contents

 Good news!
 Titan came through by fixing the problem, as they have with other issues in the past.
 They use a stronger thread now, and they have upgraded straps for the T-2 racks, the T-3 and T6 racks, and their new TITAN series racks.

 The stitching closing the loop has a V pattern instead of the box-X. Oddly enough, the three versions of straps, to fit each model of rack on their website, appear to have a slightly different stitching pattern, but they are all a V pattern.
-More importantly, the thread looks to be thicker, or at least it’s starkly visible (not black on black) so you can see its integrity.
+More importantly, the thread looks to be thicker, or at least it’s starkly visible with white thread so you can see its integrity visually.

 Important: Strap Length